Chang-Yu-Chang/emergent-coexistence/README.md

 [1] compiler_4.2.0      BiocManager_1.30.18 tools_4.2.0         renv_0.15.5
 ```

 To install the package dependency, we use `renv` to record the packages used in this project.
-After cloning this repo into the local directory, open your code editor (e.g., Rstudio) and run the following two lines in R console.
+After cloning this repository into the local directory, open your code editor (e.g., Rstudio) and run the following two lines in R console.

 ```
 > install.packages("renv")